pinzolo/spwd/README.md

 Secret file based password management tool.

-Save your password interactively with `new` subcommand.
+Save your password interactively with `spwd new`.
 Input password is encrypted with AES-256 using your secret file.
+Decrypt and copy password to clipboard with `spwd copy <NAME>`.

 ## Screenshot